-Chef Scott Varnedoe has been cooking up Louisiana cuisine for nearly 20 years.
+Chef Scott Varnedoe has been cooking up Louisiana cuisine for over 20 years.
 Born in Pensacola, Florida, and raised in Baton Rouge, Louisiana, Scott Varnedoe’s early exposure to food and cooking came through his parents and brother — all accomplished cooks.
-Inspired to follow in his brother’s footsteps, Varnedoe studied under Louisiana legend John Folse, and so began his journey to become of this state’s top chefs.
+Inspired to follow in his brother’s footsteps, Varnedoe studied under Louisiana legend John Folse, and thus began his journey to become of the state’s top chefs.
 During his time at White Oak Plantation, Scott traveled all over the country to cook for celebrities and prestigious politicians.
 His education from Folse allowed him to pursue more challenging culinary goals throughout various restaurants in Baton Rouge including Sherwood Forest Country Club, Goodwood Park Grill, and The Radisson Hotel and Conference Center.

-Varnedoe was the executive chef and part-owner of Restaurant IPO.
-He has won numerous awards, including the most prestigious of chef honors – an invitation to cook at the historic James Beard House in New York City.
-It’s an honor he’s received now four times.
-As the newly appointed executive chef at IPO, Varnedoe has rewritten the original menu he created and he continues to study trendsetting recipes utilizing Louisiana ingredients.
+Varnedoe became the executive chef and part-owner of Restaurant IPO.
+He won numerous awards, including the most prestigious of chef honors – an invitation to cook at the historic James Beard House in New York City: it’s an honor he’s received four times.
+As the newly appointed executive chef at IPO, Varnedoe rewrote the original menu he created and he continues to study trendsetting recipes utilizing Louisiana ingredients.

-Now Varnedoe has moved to Juban’s Creole Restaurant in Baton Rouge, Louisiana.
+Today, Varnedoe is the chef of Juban’s Creole Restaurant in Baton Rouge, Louisiana.

 Visit Scott’s Chef Advocate Page for more information!

 As we’ve outlined in previous blog posts, shrimp are an excellent source of natural elements that offer a variety of health benefits, such as preventing...